patrick-llgc/Learning-Deep-Learning/paper_notes/dagmapper.md

 #### Overall impression
 This is one application of RNN in boundary extraction.
 Previous work include [Polygon-RNN](http://www.cs.toronto.edu/polyrnn/poly_cvpr17/), [Polygon-RNN++](http://www.cs.toronto.edu/polyrnn/), [Curve GCN](https://openaccess.thecvf.com/content_CVPR_2019/papers/Ling_Fast_Interactive_Object_Annotation_With_Curve-GCN_CVPR_2019_paper.pdf) also from Uber ATG.
 The main idea is to create a structured boundary to boost the efficiency for human-in-the-loop  annotation.

-The paper focuses on highway driving, and focuses on hard cases like forks and merges.
+[Polyline Loss](polyline_loss.md) focuses on easier lane topology on highways, and [DAGMapper](dagmapper.md) focuses on highway driving, and focuses on hard cases like forks and merges.
+[Polymapper](polymapper.md) only focuses on extracting road network and do not have lane-level information.

 The tool is based on RNN, thus autoregressive and does not have a constant runtime for images with varying number of nodes.